JeremyGrosser/chests/README.md

 ## Performance
 All Stack and Ring_Buffer operations are O(1) complexity.

+## Concurrency
+These data structures must not be modified concurrently.
+Not all platforms support atomic instructions and ZFP runtimes do not support protected types.
+The [atomic](https://alire.ada.dev/crates/atomic.html) crate may be helpful.

 ## Testing
 The unit tests run with a [set of restrictions](tests/gnat.adc) that ensure these packages work in ZFP and -nostdlib environments.
 GNATcoverage reports 100% coverage at the stmt+mcdc level.